AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/UnknownTypeType/README.md

 UnknownTypeType Class
 =====================
-AutomationML 2.1 APIThis class is a CAEXWrapper for the 'UnknownType' Element which is a choice for an [AttributeValueRequirementType][1]
+This class is a CAEXWrapper for the 'UnknownType' Element which is a choice for an [AttributeValueRequirementType][1]

 Inheritance Hierarchy